nodejs/TSC/MemberExpectations.md

   set of standards.
 Everyone gets to speak up.
 - Deal with issues directly with the person in question.
 Resist complaining about others in the project in a public sphere.
-- Built trust by keeping your promises.
+- Build trust by keeping your promises.
 - Be the model of accountability and leadership.
 Provide the example of ownership and stewardship that everyone can follow to success.
 - Commit to ongoing development and learning best practices for governing.